rickytux/snappea-1/README.md

 ### How to run a test suite

 Use CURL or a client APP like Postman.
-You can find the GUID in api_keys table, after you run the `rake db:seed.
+You can find the GUID in api_keys table, after you run the `rake db:seed`.
 ```sh
 $ curl -IH "Authorization: Token token="GUID" http://localhost:3000/restaurants
 $ curl -IH "Authorization: Token token="GUID" http://localhost:3000/restaurants/1/menu_items